 “Playing through the pandemic – a narrative of positive interventions”

 This theme aims to celebrate how play teams have been keeping play at the heart of their work during the pandemic.
-We would like to invite you and your play team to express your interest to launch Play in Hospital Week.

 ‘Play Well Together’